Geodan/pg2b3dm/README.md

 ## Getting started

-See [getting started](getting_started.md) for a tutorial how to run pg2b3dm and visualize buildings in CesiumJS/Cesium for Unreal.
+See [getting started](getting_started.md) for a tutorial how to convert a shapefile of buildings to 3D Tiles and visualize in CesiumJS/Cesium for Unreal.

 For a dataprocessing workflow from CityGML to 3D Tiles using GDAL, PostGIS and FME see [dataprocessing/dataprocessing_citygml](dataprocessing/dataprocessing_citygml.md).